Load Balancing and Scale-Out Architectures

 DSR is also known as loopback, direct routing, or reverse path forwarding.
 It is essential in various applications, such as online gaming, streaming video, voice-over-IP (VoIP) services, and virtual private networks (VPNs).

-For example, Real-Time Streaming Protocol ( RTSP ).
-The RTSP is an application-level network protocol for multimedia transport streams.
+For example, the Real-Time Streaming Protocol ( RTSP ) is an application-level network protocol for multimedia transport streams.
 It is used in entertainment and communications systems to control streaming media servers.
 With this application requirement case, the initial client connects with TCP; however, return traffic from the server can be UDP, bypassing the load balancer.
 For this scenario, the load-balancing method of Direct Server Return is a viable option.

 DSR is an excellent choice for high-speed, secure data transmission applications.
-It can also be used to help reduce latency and improve reliability.
-For example, DSR can help reduce lag and improve game performance in online gaming.
+It can also help reduce latency and improve reliability.
+For example, DSR can help reduce lag and improve online gaming performance.

 How to scale load balancer

-This post will first address the different load balancer scalability options that consist of scale-up and then scale-out.
-The scale-out is generally the path of scaling load balancers we see today, mainly as the traffic load, control, and data plane, are spread across VMs or containers that are easy to spin up and down, commonly seen for absorbing DDoS attacks.
+This post will first address the different load balancer scalability options: scale-up and scale-out.
+Scale-out is generally the path of scaling load balancers we see today, mainly as the traffic load, control, and data plane are spread across VMs or containers that are easy to spin up and down, commonly seen for absorbing DDoS attacks.

 We will then discuss how to scale load balancer and the scalability options in the application and at a network load balancing level.
 We will finally address the different design options for load balancing, such as user session persistence, destination-only NAT, and persistent HTTP sessions.

-Scaling a load balancer lets you adjust its performance to its workload by changing the number of nodes it contains, allowing you to scale load balancer up or down at any time to meet your traffic needs.
-So when considering how to scale load balancer, you must first look at the application requirements and work it out from there.
+Scaling a load balancer lets you adjust its performance to its workload by changing the number of nodes it contains.
+You can scale the load balancer up or down at any time to meet your traffic needs.
+So, when considering how to scale a load balancer, you must first look at the application requirements and work it out from there.
 What load do you expect?

 In the diagram below, we see the following.

-• Load Balancer Function: The load balancer is configured to receive client requests and then route the request to the most appropriate server based on a defined algorithm.
+- Load Balancer Function: The load balancer is configured to receive client requests and route them to the most appropriate server based on a defined algorithm.

 The primary benefit of load balancer scaling is that it provides scalability.
 Scalability is the ability of a networking device or application to handle organic and planned network growth.
 Scalability is the main advantage of load balancing, and in terms of application capacity, it increases the number of concurrent requests data centers can support.
 So, in summary, load balancing is the ability to distribute incoming workloads to multiple end stations based on an algorithm.